necula01/jax/jax/experimental/mini_jax/README.md

 To evaluate the tangent at point `arg = 3` we use a value `arg_tan = 1`,
 i.e., `jvp(func0)(3, 1)`.
 This leads to the call
 `eval_jvp(func0_e, {Var(v): 1}, {Var(v): 3})` and we should get the result `6`.
-Importantly, the `+` and `*` operations in from `eval_jvp` will operate on naked Python values and will be performed directly by the interpreter.
+Importantly, the `+` and `*` operations in `eval_jvp` will operate on naked Python values and will be performed directly by the interpreter.

-What happens if we want to nest transformations: during the tracing of a function being transformed, we encounter another transformation.
+What happens if we want to nest transformations (during the tracing of a function being transformed, we encounter another transformation)?
 This kind of behavior arises naturally if one wants to compute the second-derivative of a function:
 ```